joe-singh/joe-singh.github.io/writings.md

-# <em>Thoughts</em>
+# Thoughts

 I spend a fair bit of time thinking about things that are not physics.
 It got to the point where I thought it might be a good idea to commit some of these to writing.
-This way, maybe I can look back on them years from now and comment on what a fool I was.
+Writing allows to refine scattered thoughts in the brain into a coherent argument.
+It will also let me look back years from now and maybe comment on what a fool I was in my youth.